Flowing maps to minimal surfaces: Asymptotic analysis in the noncollapsing case

-\begin{rmk} When $\pi_2(N)=0$ and the initial data is incompressible, then the branched minimal immersion $\bar u \circ f_{i_0}^{-1}$ obtained in the above proof is homotopic to $u_0$.
+\begin{rmk} When $\pi_2(N)=0$, then the branched minimal immersion $\bar u \circ f_{i_0}^{-1}$ obtained in the above proof is homotopic to $u_0$, after possibly increasing $i_0$.
 Indeed, for sequences of maps $v_i:M\to N$ that converge (uniformly) away from a finite number of points the assumption that $\pi_2(N)=0$ implies that the maps $v_i$ are all in the same homotopy class as the limit map provided $i$ is sufficiently large.
-This means that the flow does not change the homotopy class of $u(t)$ at finite time, nor at infinity, provided we choose the diffeomorphisms $\tilde f_j$ homotopic to the identity as in the discussion above. \end{rmk}
+This means that the flow does not change the homotopy class of $u(t)$ at finite time, nor at infinity, provided we use the diffeomorphisms $\tilde f_j=f_j\circ f_{i_0}^{-1}$ where $i_0$ is large enough so that $u_{i_0}$ is homotopic to $\bar u$. \end{rmk}